How To Wholesale Real Estate In Oklahoma: Step-By-Step (2025)

 When diving into any new market, you’ll want to assess the market strengths, weaknesses, and opportunities.

 Oklahoma has ten major cities with varying degrees of popularity and opportunity.
 The top three cities by population are Oklahoma City with 680,000 residents, Tulsa with 400,000 residents, and Norman with 125,000 residents.
-Those cities are likely the best place to start your research.
+Those cities are likely the best places to start your research.

 Walk around the streets of those towns and determine where most people are eating, living, and going to school.
 For instance, maybe check out the University of Oklahoma and its surrounding towns.
 It is the biggest college in the state and could cause the surrounding neighborhood houses to appreciate in value if the university continues to grow.